eduvpn/documentation/DEPLOY_DEBIAN.md

 ## Requirements

-* Clean Debian 9, 10 or 11 installation with all updates installed;
+* Clean Debian 11, or Ubuntu 22.04 installation with all updates installed;
 * Have a **STATIC** IPv4 and IPv6 address configured on your external interface;
-* Network equipment/VM platform allows access to the very least `tcp/80`, `tcp/443`, `udp/1194` and `tcp/1194` for basic functionality, the deploy script will take care of the host firewall;
+* Network equipment/VM platform allows access to the very least `tcp/80`, `tcp/443`, `udp/1194`, `tcp/1194` and `udp/51820` for basic functionality,
+  the deploy script will take care of the host firewall;
 * Working DNS entry for your VPN server, e.g. `vpn.example.org`.

 We test only with the official Debian